w-yeehong/tp/docs/UserGuide.md

 * `editroom 1 r/3 p/-`.
 Changes the room number from #1 to #3.
 Afterwards, removes the patient from Room #3.

 Expected Outcome: <br>
-The result box displays the message, "Edited Room: Room Number: 1 Patient: Alex Temperature: 36.7 Period of stay: 08 Sep 2020 to 18 Sep 2020
+* The result box displays the message, "Edited Room: Room Number: 2 Patient: Alex Temperature: 37.0 Period of stay: 08 Aug 2020 to 19 Aug 2020 Phone: 99272758 Age: 37 Comment: - TaskList: -".
-Phone: 12345678 Age: 23 Comment: - TaskList: -".
+* Details panel will show the details of the newly edited room.

 #### 5.3.3 Search by Room Number: `searchroom`